Healthy Homes Assessment Te Awa

 Home Assessments Te Awa for Rental Properties

-There are many concerns to check when conducting a house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are numerous concerns to be able to examine in a home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
 Some examples include:

-The repercussions of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling can be significant for property managers and landlords.
-For expert assistance, get in touch today to book your rental properties home assessment.
+The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of the Tenancy solutions ruling could be significant for property owners and landlords.
+For expert assistance, get in touch now and schedule your rental properties home assessment.

 home assessments for rental properties